oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-to-slideshare-your-powerpoint-before-the-presentation/rule.md

 ---

-What is Slideshare?
+​What is Slideshare?
 [Slideshare](http://www.slideshare.net/) is an online archive of presentations and other documents.
 It is the best way to store your training material for search engines and is easily accessible.

+​​
 ![](FodyAsyncErrorHandlerXamarinGoogleSearch.png)
-Slideshare ranks well in google searches
+​Slideshare ranks well in google searches
+​
 ![](FodyAsyncErrorHandlerGoogleImageSearch.png)
-Interestingly, keyword heavy slides from your PowerPoint will rank highly on Google Image Search Check out the slideshare shown above: '['Supercharging your Xamarin app!
+​​​Interestingly, keyword heavy slides from your PowerPoint​​​ will rank highly on Google Image Search​ ​​​Check out the slideshare shown above: ​'['Supercharging your Xamarin app!
 3 must use libraries](http://www.slideshare.net/ChrisBriggsy/supercharging-your-xamarin-app-3-must-use-libraries)"

 Follow these steps to ensure you get as much coverage as possible before and after your presentation.